marinasundstrom/yourbrand_new_old/README.md

 ### Assigning managed identities

-Make sure to enable Manages Identity on for resource.
+Make sure to enable Managed Identity  for each resource.

 This project uses System-assigned managed identities.